Larsouille25/0the/README.md

-# Othebot - Othello client
+# `giulio` - othello in Rust

-Othebot is a othello client written in Rust.
+Guilio is an othello library written in Rust with its CLI to play games against some AI.